We have the power to save ourselves, but only if we wake up and notice that the house is on fire before we are consumed by it.

 When I realized that the neo-Nazi who ran for mayor of Hamilton had a Twitter profile, I trolled through his feed to try and get a sense of what he was putting out.
 I was shocked - not because it was particularly outrageous but because it was so samey.

-The neo-Nazi's twitter feed looked pretty much indistinguishable from the feeds of just about every singly right-wing identity politics troll I've already encountered.
+The neo-Nazi's twitter feed looked pretty much indistinguishable from the feeds of just about every single right-wing identity politics troll I've already encountered.
 It was actually rather on the banal side compared to some I've seen.

 During the recent municipal election campaign, lots of right-wing trolls came at me about my support for Hamilton's light rail transit (LRT) project.
 I couldn't help but notice the strong correlation between their vitriolic opposition and their support for the white supremacist who ran a high-profile mayoral campaign in Toronto.